 ★ "Dittun" (or "dudd’n") is a hallmark of Southern/Appalachian casual speech.
 It’s not a mistake but a natural contraction reflecting older sound patterns, just like "ittun" evolved from "it isn’t." ★

-Documented in Appalachian and Southern dialect studies and the Dictionary of American Regional English.
-Represents a reduced form of "doesn’t" or "doesn’t it/he," showing how everyday speech simplifies sounds over time.
+Found in Appalachian and Southern dialect studies, this is a reduced form of "doesn’t" or "doesn’t it/he," illustrating how everyday speech simplifies sounds over time.

 Still heard among older Southerners and in rural communities.
 Outside the region it’s rare and usually recognized only from dialect writing or storytelling.